catalyst-cooperative/pudl/docs/dev/dev_setup.rst

 PUDL needs to know where to store its big piles of inputs and outputs.
 It also comes with some example configuration files.
 The ``pudl_setup`` script lets PUDL know where all this stuff should go.
-We call this a "PUDL workspace":
+We call this a "PUDL workspace".
+The script will not create a new directory based on your arguemnts, so make sure whatever directory path you pass as <PUDL_DIR> already exists.

 .. code-block:: console

     $ pudl_setup <PUDL_DIR>

-Here <PUDL_DIR> is the path to the directory where you want PUDL to do its business -- this is where the datastore will be located and where any outputs that are generated end up.
+<PUDL_DIR> is the path to the directory where you want PUDL to do its
+business -- this is where the datastore will be located and where any outputs that are generated end up.
 The script will also put a configuration file called ``.pudl.yml`` in your home directory that records the location of this